 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your heart has its own electrical system, which tells your heart’s chambers when it’s their turn to squeeze.
-When your heart’s electrical system malfunctions, your heart’s chambers may squeeze in the wrong order or squeeze too weakly to provide enough blood to your body.
-Pacemakers use electrical impulses to correct these kinds of malfunctions.
+Pacemakers use electrical impulses to correct problems with your heart’s electrical system.
+Typically, this system tells your heart’s chambers when it’s their turn to squeeze.
+When your heart’s electrical system doesn’t work right, your heart’s chambers may squeeze in the wrong order or too weakly.
+When this happens, they can’t provide enough blood to your body.

 Advertisement